‘Hotspot’ Ashfield alleys expected to be shut by March through new public order

 The new order will target four hotspot alleyways in Sutton’s New Cross area, three in Kirkby’s Coxmoor Estate and one in Hucknall.

-The four Sutton routes include a service road behind Outram Street – connecting Downing Street to North Street – known locally as ‘mucky alley’.
+The four Sutton routes include a service road behind Outram Street – connecting Downing Street to North Street – known locally as ‘mucky alley’, two public rights of way connecting Bramley Court with Bentinck Street and Sutton Lawn, and the passage between Welbeck Street and Portland Close.

 Advertisement